-I got really irritated last week when I came upon someone’s comments judging another person’s travel style.
+I was irritated last week when I came upon someone’s comments judging another person’s travel style.

 It was in regards to this fantastic guest post by Lina on How to spend 10 days in Peru.
 He complained that there’s a latest trend for travelers to check off as many things as they can in a short period of time – it’s like the new designer fashion.

 He didn’t stop to think that most people don’t have the luxury of indefinite travel and wouldn’t want to even if they did.
 Most people only get two weeks paid leave a year, which is exactly why Lina wrote the post – to help these people.

 If someone wants to go on the Amazing Race that’s their choice.
 Why can’t someone see as much as they can in a short period of time, if that is all they have?

 It doesn’t matter how someone chooses to travel as long as they are traveling, are happy exploring what they want, and are creating incredible memories.

 I decided to write an all encompassing post with my thoughts on what travel is.

 No barriers or limitations – just a free flowing experience that can be enjoyed in multiple different ways.

 It’s indefinite.
 It’s a mindset.
 It’s packing your life into a suitcase and wandering off into an unknown future for an unknown length of time.

 It’s thrilling, it’s joyful, it’s awe-inspiring, it’s soul-searching, discovering, and enlightening.